lzlazmSylas/CS573-Final-Project-Proposal-Rough-Draft/README.md

   | Insult to Modesty of Women | UTTAR PRADESH | 29.7%   |
   | Cruelty by Husband or His Relatives | WEST BENGAL | 15.4%   |

-- What kind of crime take the largest precentage among the all kind of crimes for each year. (pie chart)
+* What kind of crime take the largest precentage among the all kind of crimes for each year. (pie chart)
+  Answer: Always "Cruelty by Husband or His Relatives".

 - How does total number of crimes occured in each state compare to each other?
 The more intuitive version of crime cases! (map cahrt)

 # Prototype